emjeepee/Northcoders-GDPR-obfuscation-project/README.md

  terraform  apply
  ```

-This created the following infrastructure in the AWS account:<br>
+This will create the following infrastructure in the AWS account:<br>
 _i_ -- a Lambda function <br>
 _ii_ -- an S3 bucket to contain a terraform state file <br>
-_iii_ -- an S3 ingestion bucket <br>
+_iii_ -- an S3 ingestion bucket containing file1.csv under the key new_data/file1.csv<br>
-_iv_ -- an S3 bucket to contain a lambda handler and its associated modules (actually just the library obf_lib) in zipped form.
-When running, the lambda handler calls library obf_lib, allowing this project to determine the run time of the library.
-The idea is that if the lambda handler, which calls library obf_lib, shows a run time of less than 1 minute, the library obf_lib by itself would also have a run time of less than 1 minute.
+_iv_ -- an S3 bucket to contain a lambda handler and its associated modules (actually just the library obf_lib) in zipped form.  <br>
+_v_ -- the Lambda function that will run the lambda handler (found in module requirements-test/lambda_handler.py).
+When running, the lambda handler calls function obfuscate() of library obf_lib, allowing this project to determine the run time of the library.
+The idea is that if the lambda handler shows a run time of less than 1 minute, the library obf_lib by itself would have a run time of less than 1 minute.
 The lambda handler also prints a randomly selected row of the bytestream output of function obfuscate() of library obf_lib.  <br>
-_v_ -- the Lambda function that will run the lambda handler (found in module requirements-test/lambda_handler.py). <br>
  <br>

  ## Step 4
- test run the lambda function (and hence the code in library obf_lib) in the AWS Lambda service 10 times to get and average value for the duration of the lambda function (and hence the duration of code in library obf_lib).  <br>
+ Log in to AWS in the AWS console.
+Navigate to the Lambda service and manually trigger a test run of the lambda function.
+Then read the report the AWS service produces there.
+It will contain information about the duration of the lambda function.  <br>